scalawithcats/scala-with-cats/src/pages/monads/reader.typ

 and then call `run` to inject the config at the end.

-The `map` method simply extends the computation in the `Reader` by passing its result through a function:
+The `map` method simply extends the computation in the `Reader` by passing its result through a function.

 ```scala mdoc:silent
 val greetKitty: Reader[Cat, String] =